Midland County Court Records

 Are Court Records Public in Midland County?

 Texas operates under a strong presumption of public access to government records.
-The Texas Public Information Act (Government Code, Chapter 552) grants the public the right to inspect and copy records maintained by governmental bodies, including court clerks.
-Most court filings in Midland County—docket sheets, motions, orders, judgments, and transcripts—are available for public review unless a specific statutory exemption applies.
+The Texas Public Information Act (Government Code, Chapter 552) gives the public the right to inspect and copy records held by governmental bodies, including court clerks.
+Most court filings in Midland County — docket sheets, motions, orders, judgments, and transcripts — are generally available for public review unless a specific statutory exemption applies.

 Records That Are Typically Restricted or Sealed